abhabongse/quickpath.fish/README.md

 ## Configuration

-Command `quickpath --set` affects only the running interactive session and won't persist across multiple sessions.
+Command `quickpath --set` affects only the running interactive session and won’t persist across multiple sessions.
 It is recommended to configure the list of the list of quickpaths inside the file located at `$FISH_CONFIG_DIR/conf.d/quickpath.fish`.
+Feel free to rename this configuration file as you see fit, as fish shell scripts `$FISH_CONFIG_DIR/conf.d/` will be loaded by default.

 ## Help, Support, and Contribute

+The project is maintained at [Codeberg][codeberg:repo] and routinely mirror-pushed to [GitHub][github:repo].

-If you are a user of this package, I would like to hear from you!
+If you are a user of this package, or if you have feedback or suggestions, I would like to hear from you!

+- [Create an issue on Codeberg][codeberg:issue]
-[Create a discussion thread][github:discussion] or send me a direct message if you have feedback or suggestions.
+- [Create a discussion on GitHub][github:discussion]
+- Or send me a direct message

-### Transparency Disclaimer
+## Transparency Disclaimer

 Chat-based Large Language Models are consulted while creating this plugin, though I have vetted every single line of code before publishing this code.